IR0NBYTE/Med-Ali-Ouachani/source/ezMaze/index.md

 {1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1}}
 ```

-Now, once we got the maze we need to search for the shoretest path from *(0,0)* to *(40, 41)* and try to track down the steps that we are making thought the way, I have just written a simple [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) using C++ to solve that:
+Now, once we got the maze we need to search for the shoretest path from *(0,0)* to *(40, 41)* and try to track down the steps that we are making thought the way, I have just written a simple [BFS](https://en.wikipedia.org/wiki/Breadth-first_search).
+It's a method for exploring a tree or graph.
+In a BFS, you first explore all the nodes one step away, then all the nodes two steps away, etc.

+Breadth-first search is like throwing a stone in the center of a pond.
+The nodes you explore "ripple out" from the starting point.

 ```c++
 #include <bits/stdc++.h>